Embargoes: what you should know about them and when you should use them

 Some journalists may simply disregard your media release because they can’t publish it immediately, or, as discussed previously, ignore the embargo restriction.
 Some, however, appreciate getting the forewarning to prepare their story ahead of the official release.

 “I am more likely to use one or forward [a press release] on to the right reporter in the newsroom if it’s embargoed.
-Universities and the Science Media Exchange do this a lot with science-related news and I really appreciate that,” she said in our Journalist Spotlight interview last year.
+Universities and the Science Media Exchange do this a lot with science-related news and I really appreciate that,” she told Medianet in a Journalist Spotlight interview.

 “It may not run big in the paper, but it’s more likely to run if we get to have it in print before TV or radio are able to report it.”